101companies/101rails/README.md

     brew install mongodb node

+apt:

+    apt-get install mongodb mongodb-tools

 ## Ruby

 With OSX you already have Ruby (e.g. 2.0.0p247 for Mavericks).

 If you are using Ubuntu you can install ruby via [rvm](http://rvm.io) or [rbenv](https://github.com/sstephenson/rbenv/).

-This app was tested with ruby 1.9.3 and higher up to 2.1
+This app was tested with ruby 2.2.1.

 ## Installing the app